US Gas Prices & Spirit Airlines Status — State-by-State Tracker

 When will US gas prices come down?

-Full normalisation to the $2.98 pre-conflict baseline has not happened and may not for some time: the Strategic Petroleum Reserve remains at a multi-decade low (325.7 Mbbl) even as prices fall, meaning the usual price-cushioning buffer is thinner than it has been in over 40 years.
-President Trump has flagged that a federal gas-tax suspension is under consideration but has not been announced.
-The US Gulf Coast refining cluster is operationally insulated from physical supply pressure — but retail prices track global benchmarks, and further declines depend on Hormuz traffic continuing to normalise without a fresh kinetic disruption.
+Full normalisation to the $2.98 pre-conflict baseline has not happened and may not for some time: the Strategic Petroleum Reserve stands at 304.8 million barrels, a multi-decade low, meaning the usual price-cushioning buffer remains thin even as commercial crude posted a large weekly build.
+The US Gulf Coast refining cluster is operationally insulated from physical supply pressure — but retail prices track global benchmarks, and continued Hormuz uncertainty means further volatility, in either direction, is likely.

 What should US travellers do this summer?